csm_nigeria_landwirtschaft_162.1030_28b337ccf6.jpg

 Target group

-The target group includes smallholder farmers and their families from rural areas in northeastern Nigeria, as well as the wider population of the region.
+The target group includes smallholder farming families from rural areas in north-eastern Nigeria as well as the wider population of the region.

 Activities

-• Training of multipliers in the field of sustainable use of natural resources.
+• Training of multipliers in the sustainable use of natural resources and environmental problems by our partner organizations

 • Establishment of nurseries, which serve for training purposes and as resources to implement planting measures that counteract the deterioration of environmental conditions.